thrashxr/Statistiscord/README.md

-# Statistiscord

-Welcome to Statistiscord
+# Welcome to Statistiscord

 ## About The Statistiscord

 A Simple Interface to Display User Data from Discord.js on a Website Using Next.js and Tailwind CSS

-Statistiscord is a simple interface that utilizes Discord.js to fetch user data and displays it on a website built with Next.js and Tailwind CSS.
+**Statistiscord** is a simple interface that utilizes Discord.js to fetch user data and displays it on a website built with Next.js and Tailwind CSS.
 It provides a user-friendly way to visualize and analyze Discord user information.

 Key Features: